jmacdotorg/volity/web-client/testbench/README.txt

 releases.
 It's just the way you load those files into Testbench that's bound to change.

-Sadly, it doesn't work in MSIE yet.
-Compatibility with all major browsers is early on the to-do list.
-In the meantime, we recommend Firefox.
+This software should work in all popular browsers, and you should certainly feel free to perform cross-browser testing of any UI work you might do, but for a main development-environment browser we recommend Firefox.
 (With the Firebug plug-in installed, it's among the best web development platforms you can find.)

 --- LICENSES ---